 Fixed facilities in the lecture rooms

-Here and at the bottom of the page you will find an overview of the facilities per lecture room.
+Here you will find an overview of the facilities per lecture room.
 This way you can check if there already is a webcam or fixed camera present.
 This has no impact on your chosen platform (Zoom, Teams, Kaltura), but you’ll know what you can count on in terms of facilities.

 The other option you will find in the overview is a Mediasite recorder.
 For lectures scheduled in those lecture rooms we will schedule live streams / recordings that start and stop automatically.
 If that applies to your course, we will contact you about the livestream link / recording and other useful information.